alnwlsn/alnview/README.md

 ![demo](demo_img/demo3.gif)

 ### What's the catch?
-All loaded images are stored uncompressed in RAM, which makes it very fast, but also very RAM heavy.
-On Windows, loading 101 PNGs of document scans at 300 DPI totaling 107MB, it takes more than 6GB of RAM.
+Images need to be uncompressed to be shown, so if you have a lot of them, it can take a lot of RAM.
+On Windows, loading 101 PNGs of document scans at 300 DPI totaling 107MB, it takes more than 6GB of RAM if all are loaded at full resolution.
 Even loading a bunch of BMPs comes in at about double the size they are on disk.

-It may be worth it to manually downscale your images first before loading them.
-But, this is why you have 32GB ram in your PC, right?
+Alnview can load reduced resolution versions of the images with the ```-s``` option.
+The full resolution images are stored compressed in RAM so they can be swapped back in quickly when needed, which can be done automatically or manually (```G```, ```B```, and ```N```).
+If the full-res versions are not needed, you can skip the compression step (takes time at startup) and use only the reduced-res version by combining ```-s``` and ```-u```.
+For the fastest performance (with most RAM), you can use only the full-res versions with ```-u``` alone.

 You might find this program similar to [Feh](https://github.com/derf/feh), [PureRef](https://www.pureref.com/), and [BeeRef](https://beeref.org/), if not Google Earth and other similar mapping tools.